-Chiropractic Biophysics® Research
+Chiropractic Biophysics® Research in Austin TX

-Chiropractic Biophysics® Research
+Chiropractic Biophysics® Research in Austin TX

 Chiropractic BioPhysics® or CBP® is a leading chiropractic technique, producing exceptional breakthrough results for patients worldwide.

-It is the most researched, published, results-oriented, and effective chiropractic technique.
+It is the most researched, published, results-oriented, and effective chiropractic technique in Austin TX.
 CBP® encompasses spinal rehabilitation and postural correction as means to address not just pain, but disease and organ dysfunction.
 It combines standard chiropractic spinal adjustments with mirror image® (opposite position) postural adjustments, mirror image® spinal/postural exercise, and mirror-image® traction to provide more permanent relief and improved health for patients through the spine and postural correction.
 There have been 240+ articles published in over 36 journals since the initial development of CBP® in 1980 by Don Harrison, DC, Ph.D.
 This work continues under the leadership of his son, Deed Harrison, DC who has authored approximately 100 peer-reviewed spine-related publications, 4 spine textbooks, and numerous conference proceedings.
 Dr. Harrison is a manuscript reviewer for several peer-reviewed Spine journals including Spine, Clinical Biomechanics, Clinical Anatomy, Archives of Physical Medicine & Rehabilitation, the European Spine Journal, BMC Complementary Alternative Medicine, and BMC Musculo-Skeletal Disorders.

-Recent Research published:
+Austin TX Chirorpactor shares Recent Research published:

 Gait & Posture, March 2020, Ibrahim Mustafa, and Deed Harrison